rgl/my-windows-ansible-playbooks/README.md

 This is My Windows Ansible Playbooks Playground.

+This targets Windows Server 2022 and Windows 11.

 # Disclaimer

 * These playbooks might work only when you start from scratch, in a machine that only has a minimal installation.